a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 Naming is typically the SSID (WiFi network name) for WiFi connections and 'Wired Connection X' for Ethernet connections.

-When typing `nmcli connection` commands, active connections will tab complete, but sadly inactive connections do not.
+When typing `nmcli connection` commands, active connections will tab complete, but inactive connections do not.

 ```Bash
 # Shorthand shown.
 Full command is 'nmcli connection show'